ansible/ansible/docsite/rst/intro_adhoc.rst

 run some other :doc:`modules`.

 .. note::
-   The :ref:`command` module does not support shell variables and things like piping.
-If we want to execute a module using a shell, use the 'shell' module instead.
+   The :ref:`command` module does not support extended shell syntax like piping and redirects (although shell variables will always work).
+If your command requires shell-specific syntax, use the `shell` module instead.
 Read more about the differences on the :doc:`modules` page.

 Using the :ref:`shell` module looks like this::